RedEdge967/bullseye/README.md

-# bullseye
+# Bullseye game
-A little bullseye game written in html5, css3 and javascript ~ Give a star ~
+- Bullseye is a little and simple bullseye game written in html5, css3 and javascript.